lawrennd/snippets/_software/includes/vibesafe-benefits-tradeoffs.md

 \notes{What do you gain from this approach?

-*Early detection*: You catch AI misunderstandings when they're cheap to fix—editing a CIP instead of unwinding code.
+*Early detection*: You catch AI misunderstandings when they're cheap to fix, i.e. editing a CIP instead of unwinding code.

 *Shared context*: When a new team member joins (human or AI), they can read your tenets, requirements, and CIPs to understand not just what the code does, but why it does it that way.